cnbm/container-orchestration/README.md

 The purpose of the Container Orchestration Benchmark (cnbm-cob for short) is to provide a vendor-neutral, extendable benchmark for container orchestration systems.
 The current focus is on stateless workloads.

-## Setup
+## Benchmark Design and Setup

 ### Targets

 - Start <n> container [seconds]
-    - Docker Container (prefetched),
+    - Docker (prefetched)
+    - UCR
-    - UCR/CRI-O
+    - CRI-O
 - Stop <n> container [seconds]
 - Container distribution over nodes [Map (nodeid -> container)]
 - API calls from within cluster [seconds]
     - List containers
 - Service Discovery [seconds]
     - Start 1 service, how long until it can be discovered from different nodes
     - How long does query/look-up take (while scaling services)?